RoyalPineapple/blowcontrol/README.md

 - Check that MQTT credentials from OpenDyson are correct

 ### Command Not Responding
-- Use `python3 -m app listen` to see if device is sending messages
+- Use `blowcontrol listen` to see if device is sending messages
 - Check logs for connection errors

 ### JSON Parsing